 And as a bonus, you can also take a look at the not-yet-produced colour versions of Cumulus insulation made from Pertex Endurance.

-To get an idea of what it’s like to choose from the top manufacturers, we can look at the Wookie insulation from Colorado’s Warbonnet Outdoors.
+To get an idea of what you can get from other manufacturers, we can look at the Wookie insulation from Colorado’s Warbonnet Outdoors.
 This manufacturer offers the Wookie in Standard (for Blackbird Traveler hammocks) and XL (for Blackbird XLC, Eldorado, Traveler XL hammocks) versions.
 The Wookie can be used on asymmetrical and symmetrical hammocks without any problems, even from other manufacturers.
 However, it is always necessary to know the length of the hammock and choose accordingly.
 For longer hammocks, the Mini Sling can be used, which extends the length of the suspension of the insulation.

 It is important to choose the right oriented version according to your laterality.
 Wookie insulation is atypical in that the insulation part is oriented diagonally.
 For this reason, the manufacturer produces the insulation in the classic configuration where the head is on the left and the feet on the right.
 A reversible version, where it is possible to have one insulation for both directions (change by turning the reverse/leaves), also exists.
 I recommend reading the previous part, where I explain in detail the difference between an asymmetrical and symmetrical hammock, and I also address the issue of diagonal lying there.